 The Fund is a not-for-profit organization.
 All investment earnings are used to provide benefits to pensioners and beneficiaries, and to cover the cost of running the Fund.

-Who does the Fund Director work for?
+Who does the Executive Director work for?

-How is the Fund Director selected?
+How is the Executive Director selected?

 What states have the greatest number of contributing employers to the Fund?

 They are, in order: 1) Illinois; 2) California; 3) Ohio.

 Does the National Pension Plan have contributing employers in every state?

 There are only a few states that do not have contributing employers.

 You may change your address by sending written notification (Change of Address Form for Benefit Recipients, PDF available here) to the Fund Office or by calling the Fund Office.
 If you call, certain additional information may be needed (including written confirmation with your signature) to make such a change.